Shift Up: History

 In July 2022, Hyung Tae and a few other executives of Shift Up had sold some of their shares to IMM investment and Smilegate.
-During Sony's State of the Play conference on September 14, 2022, Shift Up announced that Project Eve would actually be called Stellar Blade and that it would be released exclusively for Playstation 5 in 2023.
+During Sony's State of the Play conference on September 14, 2022, Shift Up announced that Project Eve would actually be called Stellar Blade and that it would be released exclusively for PlayStation 5 in 2023.
 On November 4, 2022, Nikke was released on Android and iOS, published by Level Infinite, a subsidiary of Tencent.
 A Windows version of the game was released on February 15, 2023.
 At the end of the month, Nikke had already generated a revenue of more than US$100 million.
 In November 2022, Shift Up signed a memorandum of understanding with the Saudi Arabian Ministry of Investment.
 In December, it was announced that Chinese technology conglomerate Tencent had acquired a 20% stake in Shift Up, which made them the second largest shareholder after Kim Hyung Tae and his associates.

-In October 2023, WeMade sold their shares to Tencent for nearly ₩80 billion, resulting in a profit of nearly ₩70 billion.
+In October 2023, Wemade sold their shares to Tencent for nearly ₩80 billion, resulting in a profit of nearly ₩70 billion.
 This transaction resulted in an increase of Tencent's stake in Shift Up to 24.23%.
 By the end of 2023, Tencent had raised their stake to 40.06%, significantly narrowing the gap with Hyung Tae and his associates, who owned 45.19%.
 In November 2023, it was revealed that Shift Up signed a contract to become Sony's first Korean second-party developer.
 In 2023, the company had 292 employees, of which 88% percent were developers.

 On March 5, 2024, Shift Up filed an application to be listed on the Korean Stock Exchange with a projected valuation of $2.3 billion.
 In April, Stellar Blade was released and at the end of the month it was the top selling video game in Japan and the USA.
 In May, it was confirmed that Shift Up was considering a PC version and a sequel of Stellar Blade.
 At the same time, it was also revealed that the company was working on a new "AAA urban sci-fi action RPG", codenamed Project Witches (later changed to Project Spirits), with a planned release for 2027.
-Development of a PC port of Stellar Blade was confirmed in August.
+A PC port of Stellar Blade was confirmed in August.
 On July 11, Shift Up raised ₩435 billion during its IPO.
-This was the largest public offering for a video game company in South Korea since 2021, when Krafton raised $3.8 billion.
+It was the largest public offering for a video game company in South Korea since 2021, when Krafton raised $3.8 billion.
 Following the IPO, Hyung Tae's ownership in the company decreased to 39%, whereas Tencent's stake fell to 35%.
 In 2024, Shift Up achieved annual revenue of ₩219.8 million, reflecting a 30% year-over-year growth.
 Most of the revenue came from Goddess of Victory: Nikke and Stellar Blade.
-Due to this financial success, Shift Up announced plans to expand its workforce from 322 to 400–420 employees by the end of 2025.
+Due to this financial success, Shift Up announced plans to expand its workforce from 322 to over 400 employees by the end of 2025.